MCP for Facebook in ChatGPT and Claude with Kondado

 How do you connect Facebook to ChatGPT and Claude?

-1. Connect the Facebook data source in Kondado.
-You enable the Facebook data source in Kondado and authorize access to your page.
-Kondado starts replicating your posts, organic reach, reactions and follower growth into Via Kondado.
+- Connect Facebook and build the pipeline.
+You enable the Facebook data source in Kondado, authorize access to your page and set up the pipeline.
+Kondado starts replicating your posts, reactions, comments and follower growth into Via Kondado.

 Which posts on your page performed best this month?